BrentOzar/sqlblogs/README.md

 # sqlblogs
 The SQL Server blogs I subscribe to.
+Also available as a <a href="http://feedly.com/BrentO/SQL">Feedly collection</a>.